tibin-tin2/Christmas-Friend-Selector/README.md

 4. CSS : to clear selected by flag for given name in the text box;
 5. Clear all is Selected : to clear selected flag for all friends;
 5. Clear all is Selected By : to clear selected by flag for all friends;
-6. Clear both Selected and Selected By flag for all users
+6. Clear All :Clear Selected, Selected By flag and christmas friend list for all users;
+7. Show Christmas Friend List : Shows the currently assigned Christmas friend list.

 Future Update plan :

 Some names are preloaded with the app.
-In the next update it will be removed and comes with empty names. users will have to add names.
+In the next update it will be removed.